lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 Therefore, if both the conditions COND8 and COND9 hold, the CoAP client should not send the EDHOC + OSCORE request.
 Instead, the CoAP client should continue by switching to the original EDHOC execution workflow.
 That is, the CoAP client first sends EDHOC message_3 prepended by the EDHOC Connection Identifier C_R encoded as per {{Section 3.3 of RFC9528}} and then sends the OSCORE-protected CoAP request once the EDHOC execution is completed.

+# Operational Considerations

+There are no new operations or manageability requirements introduced by this document.

+Explanation: this document provides considerations for implementers of the EDHOC protocol, without updating the protocol or introducing extensions thereof.

 # Security Considerations # {#sec-security-considerations}

 This document provides considerations for implementations of the EDHOC protocol.
 The security considerations compiled in {{Section 9 of RFC9528}} and in {{Section 7 of RFC9668}} apply.
 The compliance requirements for implementations that are listed in {{Section 8 of RFC9528}} also apply.